kjake/docker-netatalk/README.md

 # Netatalk in a Docker container

-An container serving [Apple Filing Protocol](https://en.wikipedia.org/wiki/Apple_Filing_Protocol) file sharing, Tracker (search/spotlight integration), and mDNS server for service discovery.
+An container serving [Apple Filing Protocol](https://en.wikipedia.org/wiki/Apple_Filing_Protocol) file sharing and mDNS server for service discovery.

 ## I'm in the fast lane!
 Get me started